Time To Build: An Andreesen Horowitz Reflection

 So, build solutions to education, housing, and healthcare, to revitalize the American Dream.

-My modest suggestion was that Andreesen, who earlier said we should hold entrepreneurs to a higher standard, should've slipped in a brief defense of his fund's choices at this point, or made explicit the implicit idea that Andreesen would be prioritizing them.
+I wish that Andreesen, who earlier said we should hold entrepreneurs to a higher standard, had defended his fund's capital funding choices at this point.
 (See: their funding of Clubhouse immediately after).

 One response to the essay, by Stratechery, is here.https://stratechery.com/2020/how-tech-can-build/